DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_Quality_of_Service.md

     - This is where CLASSIFICATION plays a role.
     - DEVICE can match TRAFFIC based on various factors (like DSCP MARKINGS in the IP HEADER) and then place it in the appropriate QUEUE

-- HOWEVER, the DEVICE is only able to forward one FRAME out of an INTERFACE at once SO a *SCHEDULER*, is used to decide which QUEUE TRAFFIC is FORWARDED from the next
+- However, the DEVICE is only able to forward one FRAME out of an INTERFACE at once SO a *SCHEDULER*, is used to decide which QUEUE TRAFFIC is FORWARDED from the next
     - *PRIORITZATION* allows the SCHEDULER to give certain QUEUES more PRIORITY than others

 ![image](https://github.com/psaumur/CCNA/assets/106411237/56bfe184-5bdf-4b8f-8851-756766456bf9)

-- A COMMON scheduling method is *WEIGHTED ROUND-ROBIN*
+- A common scheduling method is *WEIGHTED ROUND-ROBIN*
     - ROUND-ROBIN:
         - packets taken from each QUEUE in order, cyclically
     - WEIGHTED: